-The word ‘TELA’ is derived from the Latin word TUTELA which means ‘Protection’.
+The name TELA is derived from the Latin word tutela, which means “protection.”
 The TELA Maize Project is a public-private partnership led by the African Agricultural Technology Foundation (AATF) working towards the commercialization of transgenic drought-tolerant and insect-protected (TELA®) maize varieties to enhance food security in sub-Saharan Africa.
-Launched in 2018, the TELA Maize Project builds on progress made from a decade of excellent breeding work under the Water Efficient Maize for Africa (WEMA) Project.
+Launched in 2018, the TELA Maize Project builds on progress made from a decade of breeding work under the Water Efficient Maize for Africa (WEMA) Project.

-Seed companies can receive license rights to produce and commercialize the new TELA® hybrids under their private brand.
-Licensed seed companies will access the technology royalty-free for them to produce and sell the seed brand to farmers at prevailing market prices.
+Seed companies can receive license rights to produce and commercialize the new TELA® hybrids under their private brand from AATF in due course.
+Licensed seed companies will access the technology royalty-free for them to produce and sell the seeds to farmers at prevailing market prices.
 Better yield performance, combined with improved seed quality, will deliver more value to farmers and create more demand and potential for the seed brand.

 Smallholder farmers benefit from TELA maize, as it provides better drought tolerance, protection against stem borers, and partial but significant protection against fall armyworm.
 As a result, smallholders will spend less money on insecticides and reduce their exposure to these chemicals, besides benefiting from improved yields and better grain quality.